-As the parade of wickedness consumes the few hours we have on this earth, I’m drawn to the letters to the churches in Revelation.
-Most address heretical teachings that veil, distort and destroy the Word of God, resulting in a temporal, worldly focus, but I want to look at the letter to the church at Ephesus in particular.
+As the parade of wickedness diligently works to monopolize the few hours we have on this earth, I’m drawn to the letters to the churches in the book of Revelation, in particular the letter to the church at Ephesus.

 I know your deeds, your labor, and your perseverance.
 I know that you cannot tolerate those who are evil, and you have tested and exposed as liars those who falsely claim to be apostles.
 Without growing weary, you have persevered and endured many things for the sake of My name

 But I have this against you: You have abandoned your first love.
 (Rev 2:2-4)

 The New Covenant (the Gospel) and the believer’s new identity in Christ Jesus has been under attack since the earliest days of the church.
 The devil has done everything in his power to keep the believer from the most wonderful truth the world has ever known: The miracle of New Spiritual Birth; the literal New Species now inhabiting this plane; the New Humanity (Eph 2:15) and His Spiritual Kingdom (Matt.
 12:28) that reigns upon the earth!